isxGames/Tehbot/README.md

 This bot is also not a good candidate for running missions you can barely do by hand.
 Exmamples are burner missions and trying to run higher level missions with low-skilled characters.
 Level 4s in a drake?
 Nope.
 Level 3s in a caracal?
 Probably not...

-This bot also lacks any kind of safety functions.
-It won't protect you if you try to run missions while someone has you wardecced, and if your ship doesn't have enough tank to survive a mission it won't warp out when you go into structure.
-Your aim should be to set your ship up so it can easily run missions - best practice is to make it so your ship would be fine if you let it sit in a mission and get shot at indefinitely
+Although the bot now has safety function to warp out when you are in danger, your aim should be to set your ship up so it can easily run missions - best practice is to make it so your ship would be fine if you let it sit in a mission and get shot at indefinitely.

 ### Mission Flow